How I Went From Photographer to Filmmaker With No Budget or Experience

 People will say yes if your energy is right.

-4. Plan Your Locations Smartly
+4. Plan Your Locations Smartly (Low-Budget Filmmaking Hack)

 Both my films were shot in 6–7 different locations.
-That meant scheduling each one carefully, making sure everyone could show up, and that the light was right (especially for analog photographers like me who are sensitive to natural light).
-My first film was shot in my city, which kept things simple.
-The second one “Analog Waves” was filmed in Sri Lanka - and that came with logistical chaos:
+That meant planning carefully: making sure everyone could show up, that light was right, and weather didn’t ruin the day.
+My first film was shot locally – easy, simple, manageable.
+My second, Analog Waves, was filmed in Sri Lanka – and that came with chaos:

 - • unpredictable surfing conditions